 Sometimes the hardest part of writing is the beginning.
-A blank screen can be intimidating, but with a powerful brainstorm session, you’ll have more ideas than you know what to do with!
-As a writer and fellow Lulu, I appreciate how frustrating writer’s block can be, which is why I’ve come up with a few tips to help you beat that barrier that all aspiring authors face.
-Everyone has their own tricks to help unlock their inner muse, so please post any advice that you would like to share with others in the Lulu community!
+A blank screen can intimidate, but with a powerful brainstorm session, you’ll have more ideas than you know what to do with!
+As a writer and fellow Lulu, I appreciate how frustrating writer’s block can be, which is why I’ve come up with a few tips to help you beat that barrier that all aspiring author’s face.
+Everyone has their own tricks to help unlock their inner muse, so please post any advice that you would like to share!

 Envision · Create · Dream Up · Ponder · Think · Conceive